crquor/library_management_system/README.md

     **Finally, Go to http://localhost or 127.0.0.1**

-## NOTE:
+### NOTE:
-The project is in the initial stage and no any security mechanisms has been implemented so it's **not** recommended to host it.
+The project is in the initial stage and no any security mechanisms has been implemented so it's **not** recommended to host this project.